Fiat S76 Record

-The Fiat S76, later also known as Fiat 300 HP Record and nicknamed "The Beast of Turin", was a car built in 1910 by the Italian company Fiat specifically to beat the land speed record held in those years by the Blitzen Benz.
-Its 28,353 cc displacement engine delivered 290 hp.
+The Fiat S76, later also known as Fiat 300 HP Record and nicknamed "The Beast of Turin", is a race car built in 1910 by the Italian company Fiat specifically to beat the land speed records held in those years by the Blitzen Benz.
+Its 28,353 cc displacement engine, intended for airships like Forlanini, delivered 290 hp.
 Only two examples were built.

 Technical specifications

-The S76 had a 4-cylinder engine with a displacement of 28353 cc (190 mm × 250 mm, 7.48in x 9.84in), providing 290 CV at 1400 rpm, 4 valves (3 valves in the airship engine) starting with trembler coil, 2 spark plugs per cylinder (3 spark plugs in the airship engine), ignition with high voltage magneto BOSCH type DR4/4, water cooling, transmission with chain drive, axle suspension rigid with front and rear leaf springs (rear longitudinal struts), and 4-speed gearbox plus reverse gear.
+The S76 had a 4-cylinder engine with a displacement of 28353 cc (190 mm × 250 mm, 7.48in × 9.84in), providing 290 CV at 1400 rpm, 4 valves (3 valves in the airship engine) starting with trembler coil, 2 spark plugs per cylinder (3 spark plugs in the airship engine), ignition with high voltage magneto BOSCH type DR4/4, water cooling, transmission with chain drive, axle suspension rigid with front and rear leaf springs (rear longitudinal struts), and 4-speed gearbox plus reverse gear.

 The radiator design of this "prototype" for records was reused by Fiat for subsequent road models.

 History

 The first S76 was constructed in 1910 and kept by Fiat.
-It was tested by Felice Nazzaro, who considered the 38 short cwt car ‘uncontrollable'.
+It was tested by Felice Nazzaro, who considered the 38 short cwt car 'uncontrollable'.
 The second S76 was sold by Fiat to Russian Prince Boris Soukhanov, in 1911.
 Soukhanov originally hired Pietro Bordino to drive the car on the Brooklands motor racing circuit in Weybridge, Surrey, England.
 Bordino refused to drive the car faster than 90 mph.
 It was later driven at the Saltburn Sands beach near Redcar & Cleveland, England, where it reached speeds of 116 mph.
 Soukhanov then hired Belgian driver Arthur Duray in a December 1913 land speed record attempt at Ostende, Belgium.
 Duray managed a one-way speed of 132.27 mph, but was unable to complete a return run within the hour allotted.
-The Beast of Turin was granted an unofficial title of world's fastest car due to this speed, but not made official due to being unable to complete the run within the time limit.
+The Blitzen Benz had been faster in 1911 at Daytona Beach, hence the Beast of Turin was granted an unofficial title of fastest car in Europe, but it was not an official record.